indularm/clustering/README.md

 Let's study the method of self organizing maps method of visualizing the dataset.
 It's also another valuable visualization technique to get an idea of how many clusters available in the dataset.

+We'll be using a library known as SOMPY created by Vahid Moosavi.